DerrickWood/kraken2/docs/MANUAL.markdown

     k2 clean --help

-    usage: k2 clean [-h] --db PATHNAME [--log FILENAME] [--pattern SHELL_REGEX]
+    usage: k2 clean [-h] (--stop-daemon | --db PATHNAME) [--log FILENAME] [--pattern SHELL_REGEX]

-    optional arguments:
+    options:
-      -h, --help            show this help message and exit --db PATHNAME         Pathname to Kraken2 database
+      -h, --help            show this help message and exit

+    required:
+      Arguments required by the cleaner

+      --stop-daemon         Stop a running background process
+      --db PATHNAME         Pathname to Kraken2 database

+    options:
+      options for cleaning temporary files

       --log FILENAME        Specify a log filename (default: stderr) --pattern SHELL_REGEX
                             Files that match this regular expression will be deleted. ? - A question-mark is a pattern that shall match any character. * - An asterisk is a pattern that shall match multiple characters. [ - The open bracket shall introduce a pattern bracket expression. ** - will match any files and zero or more directories, subdirectories and symbolic links to directories.

 The clean command removes unwanted files in a database.
 If a pattern is not specified `clean` will remove all intermediate files used to build the index leaving behind only the `*.k2d` files.
 If users wants to delete specific files the `--pattern`